What are the Risks Associated with Industrial IoT (Industrial Internet of Things)?

 Depending on how “smart” your endpoint devices are, device hijacking can vary in terms of how big of a risk or concern it poses.

-If an endpoint or IIoT sensor is compromised by ransomware or malware, a bad actor may be able to control the activity of the endpoint device itself.
+If an endpoint or IoT devices are compromised by ransomware or malware, a bad actor may be able to control the activity of the endpoint device itself.
 This is especially concerning if that endpoint or device has automated functionality, controlling manufacturing (like the bolt example above) or controlling the function of an internet-connected product in the field.

-This can often happen if you fail to update your industrial IoT devices properly.
+This can often happen if you fail to update your industrial internet of thingsdevices properly.
 This also may be the starting point for an attack that goes after your entire network by starting at an endpoint and using that device to gain access to your centralized network.

 As many devices in manufacturing plants or within warehouses rely on older or legacy technology, that may not be able to be updated at all, connecting them to the network opens a lot of doors at the device level.